alpas/alpasdev/src/main/resources/docs/configuration.md

 * `isProduction`

 Check if your app is running in production mode.
-If `APP_LEVEL` environment variable is set to one of **prod**, **production**, or **live** then it is considered to be in production mode.
+If `APP_LEVEL` environment variable is set to one of **prod**, **production**, or **live**, then it is considered to be in production mode.

 <a name="dev"></a>
 * `isDev`

 Check if your app is in development mode.
-If `APP_LEVEL` environment variable is set to one of **dev**, **debug**, or **local** then it is considered to be in development mode.
+If `APP_LEVEL` environment variable is set to one of **dev**, **debug**, or **local**, then it is considered to be in development mode.

 * `storagePath`

-The full path to a folder named `storage` where the "byproducts" created during the runtime such as logs, file sessions etc. are saved.
+The full path to a folder named `storage` where the "byproducts" created during the runtime such as logs, file sessions, etc. are saved.
 This folder should always be at the root of your project during development and next to your jar file during production.

 </div>